Timbuktu: Climate

 Timbuktu features a hot desert climate (BWh) according to the Köppen Climate Classification.
-The weather is extremely hot and dry throughout much of the year, with most of the city's rainfall occurring between June and September, due to the influence of the Intertropical Convergence Zone (ITCZ).
+The weather is extremely hot and dry throughout much of the year, with most of the city's rainfall occurring between June and September due to the influence of the Intertropical Convergence Zone (ITCZ).
 The degree of diurnal temperature variation is higher in the dry season than the wet season.
 Average daily maximum temperatures in the hottest months of the year – April, May and June – exceed 40 °C. Lowest temperatures occur during the mildest months of the year – December, January and February.
-However, average maximum temperatures do not drop below 30 °C. These winter months are characterized by a dry, dusty trade wind blowing from the Saharan Tibesti Region southward to the Gulf of Guinea: picking up dust particles on their way, these winds limit visibility in what has been dubbed the 'Harmattan Haze'.
+Average maximum temperatures do not drop below 30 °C. These winter months are characterized by a dry, dusty trade wind blowing from the Saharan Tibesti Region southward to the Gulf of Guinea.
+Picking up dust particles on their way, these winds limit visibility in what has been dubbed the "Harmattan Haze."
 Additionally, when the dust settles in the city, sand builds up and desertification looms.

 Economy

 Salt trade

 The wealth and very existence of Timbuktu depended on its position as the southern terminus of an important trans-Saharan trade route; nowadays, the only goods that are routinely transported across the desert are slabs of rock salt brought from the Taoudenni mining centre in the central Sahara 664 km north of Timbuktu.
 Until the second half of the 20th century most of the slabs were transported by large salt caravans or azalai, one leaving Timbuktu in early November and the other in late March.

 The caravans of several thousand camels took three weeks each way, transporting food to the miners and returning with each camel loaded with four or five 30 kg slabs of salt.
-The salt transport was largely controlled by the desert nomads of the Arabic-speaking Berabich (or Barabish) tribe.
+The salt transport was largely controlled by desert nomads of the Arabic-speaking Berabich (or Barabish) tribe.
 Although there are no roads, the slabs of salt are now usually transported from Taoudenni by truck.
 From Timbuktu the salt is transported by boat to other towns in Mali.

 Between the 12th and 14th centuries, Timbuktu's population grew immensely due to an influx of Bono, Tuaregs, Fulanis, and Songhais seeking trade, security, or to study.
 By 1300, the population increased to 10,000 and continued increasing until it reached about 50,000 in the 1500s.